thousrm/universal_NPU-CNN_accelerator/README.md

 2. simulate tb_ap
 3. run predict.py

-If you want to use this module for other cnn model, you have to edit tb_ap for it.
+If you want to use this module for other cnn model, you have to edit generate_par.py, tb_ap and predict.py for it.

 Because control part is not implemented yet, it can't be done automatically.